-John E. Anderson 1 INTRODUCTION Background State and local governments in the United States provide for reduced property taxation of agricultural land and open space.
+3. Preferential assessment: impacts and alternatives John E. Anderson 1 INTRODUCTION Background State and local governments in the United States provide for reduced property taxation of agricultural land and open space.
 The primary mechanism by which this is accomplished is preferential assessment.
 By preferential assessment we mean any aspect of a property tax system that provides that a lower assessment ratio be applied to speciﬁc classes of properties.
 Most often states provide preferential assessment for agricultural property with a use value assessment methodology.
 Under this method of assessing property, the highest and best use of the property is not used as the assessed value for tax purposes.
 Rather, the value of the property in its current use is the value designated for tax purposes.
 To the extent that market value and use value diverge, with use value being lower than market value, a tax preference is provided to that property.
 The eﬀective property tax rate is the nominal tax rate times the assessment ratio – the ratio of assessed value to market value.
 By providing a preferential assessment, lowering assessed value in relation to market value thereby lowering the assessment ratio, the eﬀective property tax rate is reduced.
 Preferential assessment is pervasive, with nearly all of the states permitting use value assessment for agricultural land in particular.
 Valuing land in its agricultural use rather than in its highest and best use reduces the assessment ratio for properties where agriculture is not the highest and best use.
-The states of Wisconsin and Michigan are the...
+The states...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.